How to Use Squarespace: 11 Easy Steps

 Get Started (For Free!)

-To start your 14-day free trial, just head to squarespace.com to sign up.
+To start your 14-day free trial, just head to Squarespace to sign up.
 You don’t need to enter any details for the time being – just click the ‘Get Started’ button to move on to the next step!
-Simple.
+Then you’ll come to a set of questions about your business like the type of business, where you can enter whether you’re creating a fashion website, travel, art, etc.

 Choose a Template

 A bit of advice at this stage: Squarespace’s designs are nice.
-In fact, they’re really nice – the best we’ve ever tested, with a 4.7 out of 5 for design!
+In fact, the best we’ve ever tested – it’s maintained its excellent design score since last year’s research, showing its reliability over time.
 This is obviously great, but can also make it hard to settle on one template – you’re really spoiled for choice, and it’s easy to get overwhelmed and give up altogether.

-But don’t do that!
-Here are our top tips for picking your template:
+But here are our top tips for picking your template:

-- Just… pick one! – You can customize your template however you like, so don’t get too hung up on your decision at this stage.
+5. Final decision – just know that whichever template you choose, you can customize it however you like, so don’t get too hung up on your decision at this stage.

 Once you’ve chosen your template, hover over it and select the option ‘Start with [template name]’.

-We’re going to go with the template Atlantic from the restaurant category.
+We’re going to go with the template Troutman from the restaurant category.
 Squarespace is perfectly equipped for all this.
-In our research testing the best websites for the restaurant industry, Squarespace scored a 5 out of 5!
+In our research testing the best website builders for the restaurant industry, Squarespace scored a 4.8 out of 5!

 Create a Login